 So, now the ball is firmly in the court of the political executive.

-The High Court of Andhra Pradesh has seen many a legal gem and it is unfortunate that today, one of the three organs of the state, the executive, appears to have lost faith in the judiciary and the very same High Court.
+The High Court of Andhra Pradesh has seen many legal gems and it is unfortunate that today, one of the three organs of the state, the executive, appears to have lost faith in the judiciary and the very same High Court.
 Who can forget Justice Koka Subba Rao who was the first Chief Justice and later went on to become the ninth Chief Justice of India in 1966?
 Or that Justice O. Chinnappa Reddy was the beacon for other High Courts? (https://www.thehindu.com/opinion/op-ed/the-sorry-plight-of-the-andhra-pradesh-higher-judiciary/article32895600.ece).

-Incidentally, the central government is also yet to disclose its mind on whether to institute a CBI probe into corruption charges against Honourable Justice Ramana, or not.
+Incidentally, the central government is yet to disclose its mind on whether to institute a CBI probe into corruption charges against Honourable Justice Ramana, or not.
 By keeping the threat of a CBI probe hanging, the central government, it is said, may have an important judge be more amenable to its views on various issues.

 Now whatever is the outcome of the case, a corrupt judiciary does not bode well for the image of the Supreme Court, looked upon as the temple of justice and fairness.